LeSiiN/qb-policejob/README.md

 - Evidence can be checked via weapon_flashlight ( can be picked up )
 - Criminals can remove evidence
 - Evidence automatically removes after 30Min.
 (Performance thing)
-- Evidence automatically removes when Raining or Thunder.
-(Performance thing)

 ### Commands
 - /spikestrip - Places spike strip on ground.